-Logger Name Software Package Description kea-ctrl-agent. core A logger which outputs log messages related to receiving, parsing, and http sending HTTP messages. kea-dhcp4 core The root logger for the DHCPv4 server.
-All components used by the 1 DHCPv4 server inherit the settings from this logger. kea-dhcp6 core The root logger for the DHCPv6 server.
-All components used by the DHCPv6 server inherit the settings from this logger. kea-dhcp4. core Used by the lease allocation engine, which is responsible for managing alloc-engine, leases in the lease database, i.e. creating, modifying, and removing kea-dhcp6.
-DHCP leases as a result of processing messages from clients. alloc-engine 1 0 0 kea-dhcp4. core Used by the DHCP servers for logging inbound client packets that bad-packets, were dropped or to which the server responded with a DHCPNAK. kea-dhcp6.
-It allows administrators to configure a separate log output that contains bad-packets only packet drop and reject entries. kea-dhcp4. libdhcp_bootp hook li- This logger is used to log messages related to the operation of the bootp-hooks brary BOOTP hook library. kea-dhcp4. core Used to log messages pertaining to the callouts registration and execu- callouts, tion for the particular hook point. kea-dhcp6. . r callouts kea-dhcp4. core Used to log messages relating to the handling of commands received commands, by the DHCP server over the command channel. kea-dhcp6. commands kea-dhcp4. core Used to log messages relating to general operations on the relational database, databases and Cassandra. kea-dhcp6. database kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns Hostname option processing.
-It also includes log messages related to the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4. core The base loggers for the libkea-dhcpsrv library. dhcpsrv, • • kea-dhcp6. dhcpsrv kea-dhcp4.eval, core Used to log messages relating to the client classification expression kea-dhcp6.eval evaluation code. kea-dhcp4. libdhcp_host_cache This logger is used to log messages related to the operation of the Host host-cache-hooks, premium hook library Cache hooks library. kea-dhcp6. - - host-cache-hooks kea-dhcp4. libdhcp_flex_id pre- This logger is used to log messages related to the operation of the Flex- flex-id-hooks, mium hook library ible Identifiers hooks library. kea-dhcp6. · flex-id-hooks kea-dhcp4. libdhcp_ha hook This logger is used to log messages related to the operation of the High ha-hooks, library Availability hooks library. kea-dhcp6. ha-hooks 1 Continued on poyt page
+Logger Name Software Package Description kea-ctrl-agent. core A logger which outputs log messages related to receiving, parsing, and http Core sending HTTP messages. kea-dhcp4 core The root logger for the DHCPv4 server.
+All components used by the kea uncpa Corc DHCPv4 server inherit the settings from this logger. kea-dhcp6 core The root logger for the DHCPv6 server.
+All components used by the kea-diicpo Corc DHCPv6 server inherit the settings from this logger. kea-dhcp4. core Used by the lease allocation engine, which is responsible for managing alloc-engine, core leases in the lease database, i.e. creating, modifying, and removing kea-dhcp6.
+DHCP leases as a result of processing messages from clients. alloc-engine Direct leases as a result of processing messages from enems. kea-dhcp4. core Used by the DHCP servers for logging inbound client packets that = core were dropped or to which the server responded with a DHCPNAK. bad-packets, kea-dhcp6.
+It allows administrators to configure a separate log output that contains = bad-packets 1:1-41 14 11-1: only packet drop and reject entries. kea-dhcp4. libdhcp_bootp hook li- This logger is used to log messages related to the operation of the bootp-hooks brary BOOTP hook library. kea-dhcp4. core Used to log messages pertaining to the callouts registration and execu- callouts, tion for the particular hook point. kea-dhcp6. callouts TY 1/ 1 kea-dhcp4. core Used to log messages relating to the handling of commands received commands, by the DHCP server over the command channel. kea-dhcp6. commands kea-dhcp4. core Used to log messages relating to general operations on the relational database, databases and Cassandra. kea-dhcp6. database kea-dhcp4.ddns, core Used by the DHCP server to log messages related to Client FQDN and kea-dhcp6.ddns Hostname option processing.
+It also includes log messages related to the relevant DNS updates. kea-dhcp4.dhcp4 core Used by the DHCPv4 server daemon to log basic operations. kea-dhcp4. core The base loggers for the libkea-dhcpsrv library. dhcpsrv, kea-dhcp6. dhcpsrv kea-dhcp4.eval, core Used to log messages relating to the client classification expression kea-dhcp6.eval evaluation code. kea-dhcp4. libdhcp_host_cache This logger is used to log messages related to the operation of the Host host-cache-hooks, premium hook library Cache hooks library. kea-dhcp6. host-cache-hooks kea-dhcp4. libdhcp_flex_id pre- This logger is used to log messages related to the operation of the Flex- flex-id-hooks, mium hook library ible Identifiers hooks library. kea-dhcp6. · flex-id-hooks kea-dhcp4. libdhcp_ha hook This logger is used to log messages related to the operation of the High ha-hooks, library Availability hooks library. kea-dhcp6. .
+I .